debrawolford/treat-your-pup/README.md

 ## UX Design

-<a href="https://github.com/debrawolford/treat-your-pup/tree/master/ux-design/wireframes">Click here </a> to see all the wireframes for this project.
+<a href="https://github.com/debrawolford/treat-your-pup/tree/master/wireframes">Click here </a> to see all the wireframes and full UX Design document for this project.

-<a href="https://github.com/debrawolford/treat-your-pup/blob/master/ux-design/project-design-process.pdf">Click here </a> to read the complete UX Design report for this project.
 Below is a shorter summary of the UX Design report.

 ### The Strategy Plane